Etimo/diamonds/README.md

 If you want to run the backend on your own computer (which you don't have to) then read the [docker readme](DOCKER.md) instead.

 # Game rules
 The purpose of the game is to collect as many diamonds as possible and deliver them in the base within one minute.
 The bot can carry at most 5 diamonds, so it needs to deliver the diamonds to the base often.
-The difficult part is to write an algorithm that calculates the most efficient path to diamonds and back to the base.

-The blue diamonds are worth 1 point each.
-Red diamonds are worth 2 points (and takes up 2 spaces in your inventory).
+Red diamonds count as 2 diamonds (and take up 2 spaces in your inventory) so they are twice as valuable as blue diamonds.
 The ratio between red and blue diamonds changes on each regeneration.

 There is a red button available on the board that, when stepped on, triggers a regeneration of all diamonds on the board.